CiscoDevNet/terraform-provider-intersight/website/docs/d/hyperflex_hxap_datacenter.html.markdown

 * `account_moid`:(string) The Account ID for this managed object.
 * `create_time`:(string) The time when this managed object was created.
 * `domain_group_moid`:(string) The DomainGroup ID for this managed object.
-* `identity`:(string) Internally generated identity of this datacenter.
+* `identity`:(string) The internally generated identity of this placement.
 This entity is not manipulated by users.
-It aids in uniquely identifying the datacenter object.
-For VMware, this is a MOR (managed object reference).
+It aids in uniquely identifying the placement object.
 * `mod_time`:(string) The time when this managed object was last modified.
 * `moid`:(string) The unique identifier of this Managed Object instance.
-* `name`:(string) User provided name for the datacenter.
-Usually, this name is subject to manipulations by user.
-It is not the identity of the datacenter.
+* `name`:(string) Name of the virtual machine placement.
+It is the name of the VPC (Virtual Private Cloud) in case of AWSvirtual machine, and datacenter name in case of VMware virtual machine.
 * `shared_scope`:(string) Intersight provides pre-built workflows, tasks and policies to end users through global catalogs.Objects that are made available through global catalogs are said to have a 'shared' ownership.
 Shared objects are either made globally available to all end users or restricted to end users based on their license entitlement.
 Users can use this property to differentiate the scope (global or a specific license tier) to which a shared MO belongs.
+* `uuid`:(string) The uuid of this placement.
+The uuid is internally generated and not user specified.